wwww-wwww/mpc-hc/docs/Compilation.md

     ```bat
     @ECHO OFF
+    REM [Required for LAVFilters] MSYS2/MinGW paths:
+    SET "MPCHC_MSYS=C:\MSYS64"
+    SET "MPCHC_MINGW32=C:\MSYS64\mingw64"
+    SET "MPCHC_MINGW64=C:\MSYS64\mingw64"
     SET "MSYSTEM=MINGW32"
-    REM This is the MSYS2 installation path:
-    SET "MPCHC_MSYS=C:\MSYS"
-    REM This is the MingW64 GCC installation path:
-    SET "MPCHC_MINGW32=C:\MSYS\mingw64"
-    SET "MPCHC_MINGW64=C:\MSYS\mingw64"
-    REM You can set `MSYS2_PATH_TYPE` here or in environment variables so that Git is properly added to your `PATH`
-    REM SET "MSYS2_PATH_TYPE=inherit"
+    SET "MSYS2_PATH_TYPE=inherit"
-    REM `MPCHC_GIT` is optional to set if you chose to add it in `PATH` when installing it and have set `MSYS2_PATH_TYPE`
+    REM [Optional] Specify GIT location if it is not already set in %PATH%
     SET "MPCHC_GIT=C:\Program Files\Git"
-    REM Optional, if you plan to modify the translations, install Python 2.7 or set the variable to its path
+    REM [Optional] If you plan to modify the translations, install Python 2.7 and set the variable to its path
     SET "MPCHC_PYTHON=C:\Python27"
-    REM Optional, If you want to customize the Windows SDK version used, set the variable
+    REM [Optional] If you want to customize the Windows SDK version used, set this variable
     SET "MPCHC_WINSDK_VER=8.1"
     ```

 Notes:

 * For Visual Studio, we will try to detect the VS installation path automatically.
 If that fails you need to specify the installation path yourself.
 For example:
   ```
   SET "MPCHC_VS_PATH=%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Community\"
   ```
-* If you installed the MSYS/MinGW package in another directory you will have to use that path in the previous steps.
+* If you installed the MSYS package in another directory then make sure that you have set the correct paths in your `build.user.bat` file.
 * If you don't have Git installed then the build version will be inaccurate, the revision number will be a hard-coded as zero.